 Making the filling is easy.
 Mix the cornstarch and sugar together first.
 This ensures that the starch is mixed in evenly without clumping.
 Toss that with the berries, add some lemon juice and salt and you're all set!
 If you are planning to make the pie right away just put this aside while you make your pastry.
 It can also be covered and refrigerated overnight.
 You can do this with the pie dough as well (see recipe).
 This is a good option if you want to do some prep work one day and assemble and bake it the next.

-a note about starch
+A note about the starch

 I like my blueberry pie filling slightly on the runny side.
 I love when the filling creates a sauce that you can mix with vanilla ice cream, which is a must-have accompaniment to a fruit pie.
 If you prefer a more set filling you can increase the cornstarch by a tablespoon or two.
 I use cornstarch in berry pies because the berries release a lot of juice so you need more starch to thicken it.
 With cornstarch a little goes a long way.
 Flour is a commonly used starch in pies but you would have to use so much here that your filling would taste floury.
 We don't want that.